serverdensity/sd-agent-core-plugins/nginx/README.md

 | nginx.net.reading | The current number of connections where nginx is reading the request header. |
 | nginx.net.writing | The current number of connections where nginx is writing the response back to the client. |

-# Service Checks

-`nginx.can_connect`:

-Returns CRITICAL if the Agent cannot connect to NGINX to collect metrics, otherwise OK.

-# Further Reading

-Read our [series of blog posts](https://www.datadoghq.com/blog/how-to-monitor-nginx/) about how to monitor NGINX with Datadog.